-I invited the wife to sit in the car, and she liked it.
+I invited my wife to sit in the car, and she liked it.
 Thats a good thing right?

-FTR GearboxThe car is fitted with a Hewland 6 speed sequential gearbox, called the FTR.
+FTR GearboxThe car is fitted with a Hewland FTR 6 speed sequential gearbox.
 It did not come with an LSD fitted.
 After a bit of searching I found that Quaife listed an LSD for the Hewland box on their website, unfortunately it was no longer manufactured.
 Plus the Quaife diff, part number QDF14S, is for the LJS/FTR gearbox, and the following explains the differences between the different boxes.

 The FTR (which is what I have) is a 6 speed box, with an engine oil tank.

 The JFR is a 5 speed box, based on the FTR, but without the engine oil tank.

 The JFR6 is a 6 speed box, based on the FTR, but without the engine oil tank.

 The LJS version of the FTR/JFR has inserts fitted to the bearing housings of the side plate and main case to allow the use of differentials and output shafts from the LD200/Mk9 range of gearboxes.
 Therefore I would need an LJS/FTR if I wanted to fit the Quaife LSD.
 So that ruled the Quaife diff out.